tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 This tutorial will make a simple Angular CRUD--CREATE, READ, UPDATE, DELETE--app that uses Google's Firebase Firestore cloud database, plus we'll make an OBSERVE to display realtime updates.

-This project uses Angular 14, AngularFire 7.4, and Firebase Web version 9 (modular).
+This project uses Angular 14, AngularFire 7.4, and Firesore Web version 9 (modular).
+I assume that you know the basics of Angular (nothing advanced is required).
 No CSS or styling is taught.

+I expect that you'll read this tutorial with a second window open to the [Firebase documentation](https://firebase.google.com/docs/firestore) and the [AngularFire documentation](https://github.com/angular/angularfire).
+I'll try to let you know which page of the Firebase documentation to open for each section of this tutorial.
+This stuff changes, especially AngularFire.
+Make a pull request if something in this tutorial is out of date.

+Before we get started you may want to read the [Introduction](https://firebase.google.com/docs/firestore) to the Firestore documentation.

 Here is the data we will use: